letscook1/project2/README.md

 if (config.use_env_variable) {
     sequelize = new Sequelize(process.env[config.use_env_variable], config);
 } else {
-    const password = process.env.PASSWORD; // this new line pulls in the local password from the `.env` file. sequelize = new Sequelize(config.database, config.username, password, config); // config.password was replaced by pwd }
+    // assign the local password from the `.env` to a new password variable. const password = process.env.PASSWORD;
+    sequelize = new Sequelize(config.database, config.username,/*config.password is now*/ password, config);
+}
 ```